najmi9/translation-crowdin/README.md

-# Translation using CRODIN provider
+# Translation using CROWDIN provider